 - You must be logged in to your Hackerrank for Work account.

-- The candidate must have attempted the test and report must have been generated.
+- The candidate must have attempted the test and a report must have been generated.

 - Click the Tests tab and then click the required test name from the displayed list.

-- Click on the Candidates option on the pane below test name, and then click the required button from the left-hand pane that shows various candidate status’ options.
+- Click on the Candidates option on the pane below the test name, and then click the required button from the left-hand pane that shows various candidate status options.

 - Click on the candidate name to view the report for the required candidate.